-Credit card balances fell in January, according to a federal report released Tuesday.
+Credit card balances fell in January, according to the Federal Reserve

 Consumer revolving debt, which is mostly credit card balances, decreased by $3.8 billion on a seasonally adjusted basis to $995.1 billion, according to the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was -4.6 percent.